shreyawalia259/tradingstrategies/workings links/working.md

-# Trading Strategies
-## Article Summaries
+# Article Summaries

-**Title: A Step-by-step Implementation of a Trading Strategy in Python using ARIMA + GARCH models
+## A Step-by-step Implementation of a Trading Strategy in Python using ARIMA + GARCH models

 Link: https://medium.com/analytics-vidhya/a-step-by-step-implementation-of-a-trading-strategy-in-python-using-arima-garch-models-b622e5b3aa39
 Implementation Method: Python implementation of ARIMA + Garch which is the improvement on Arima And Garch applied in R